Search for a rare disease

 It is extremely rare (less than 1% of cases of SM).

-In the few cases that have been studied, activating mutations of KIT (D816V, D816Y, G820V) have been found in malignant mast cells, however, various chromosomal anomalies have also been noted.
+In the few cases that have been studied, activating mutations of the gene KIT (D816V, D816Y, G820V), chromosome location 4q12, have been found in malignant mast cells, however, various chromosomal anomalies have also been noted.

-Diagnosis is based on the histological and cytological analysis of bone marrow.
-Cytological analysis reveals a proportion of bone marrow mast cells over 20% and, in most cases of mast cell leukemia, bone marrow mast cells with an atypical appearance, immature with a bi or multi-lobed core or, sometimes, a blast-like morphological appearance.
-Abnormal mast cells are present in the blood in most cases, with a proportion greater than 10%.
-Additional tests include measurement of serum tryptase (above 20ng/mL, with values sometimes exceeding 1,000ng/mL), searching for mutations of KIT and phenotyping bone marrow mast cells.
+Diagnosis is based on the histological and cytological analysis of bone marrow samples.
+Cytological analysis reveals a proportion of bone marrow mast cells over 20%.
+In most cases of mast cell leukemia, bone marrow mast cells with an atypical appearance, immature with a bi or multi-lobed core or, sometimes, a blast-like morphological appearance.
+Abnormal mast cells are present in the blood in most cases, with a proportion greater than 10% of circulating white blood cells.
+Additional tests include measurement of serum tryptase (above 20 ng/mL, with values sometimes exceeding 1,000 ng/mL), searching for mutations of KIT and phenotyping bone marrow mast cells.

-Differential diagnoses include all other acute leukemias and rare cases of basophilic leukemia (see this term).
+Differential diagnoses include all other acute leukemias and rare cases of basophilic leukemia.

 Management and treatment